An infinitesimal variant of Guo-Jacquet trace formula I: the case of $(GL_{2n,D}, GL_{n,D}\times GL_{n,D})$: Introduction

 where $G(\BA)^1$ denotes the elements in $G(\BA)$ with absolute-value-$1$ determinant and $\BK_{f^G}(x,y)=\sum_{\gamma\in G(F)} f^G(x^{-1}\gamma y)$.
 The geometric side is expected to be a sum of relative (weighted) orbital integrals while the spectral side should be an expansion of periods.
 Similarly there is also another formula for the case of $(G_D,H_D)$.
 Then the comparison of periods of different pairs of groups predicted by the Guo-Jacquet conjecture is reduced to the comparison of relative (weighted) orbital integrals, for which there are already some works such as Guo's fundamental lemma \cite{MR1382478} and Zhang's transfer \cite{MR3414387}.

 However, we have neglected analytic difficulty in the above discussion.
 That is to say, the double integral above is not convergent and neither are two ways of its expansions.
 This is the reason why some restrictive local conditions are needed in the main results of \cite{MR3805647} though they seem kind of artificial.
 The aim of this article is to solve this kind of problem at the level of Lie algebras for the case of $(G,H)$.
-Denote by $S$ the symmetric space $G/H$.
-Notice that such double integral can be formally written as a single integral
+Notice that such a double integral can be formally written as a single integral